 \begin{theorem} Let $V_2$ be a genus two handlebody and suppose $G$ is a finitely generated subgroup of the handlebody group of genus two, $\hh$.
 Then the following are equivalent. \begin{enumerate} \item $G$ is a stable subgroup of $\hh$. \item Any orbit map of $G$ into the disk graph $\mathcal{D}(V_2)$ is a quasi-isometric embedding. \end{enumerate} \end{theorem} The disk graph is a $\delta$-hyperbolic graph akin to the curve graph whose vertices correspond to disk-bounding curves on the boundary of the handlebody, (called meridians), and whose edges correspond to disjointness.

-The equivalence of stability and quasi-isometrically embedding in the curve graph is particularly notable because analogous characterizations have been proven in a number of other settings closely related to mapping class groups. \begin{enumerate} \item In the setting of right angled Artin groups, stability is equivalent to quasi-isometrically embedding in the extension graph, and is equivalent to being purely loxodromic, \cite{RAAGs}. \item In the setting of relatively hyperbolic groups, stability is equivalent to quasi-isometrically embedding in the cusped space or the coned off Cayley graph, under mild assumptions on the peripheral subgroups, \cite{Aougab_2017}. \item In the setting of $\operatorname{Out}(F_n)$, quasi-isometrically embedding in the free factor graph implies stability, \cite{Aougab_2017}. \item In the setting of hierarchically hyperbolic groups (HHGs), stability is equivalent to quasi-isometrically embedding in the maximal $\delta$-hyperbolic space, and is equivalent to having uniformly bounded projections, \cite{abbott2017largest}.
+The equivalence of stability and quasi-isometrically embedding in the curve graph is particularly notable because analogous characterizations have been proven in a number of other settings closely related to mapping class groups. \begin{enumerate} \item In the setting of right angled Artin groups, Koberda, Mangahas, and Taylor \cite{RAAGs} show that stability is equivalent to quasi-isometrically embedding in the extension graph, and is equivalent to being purely loxodromic. \item In the setting of relatively hyperbolic groups, Aougab, Durham, and Taylor \cite{Aougab_2017} show that stability is equivalent to quasi-isometrically embedding in the cusped space or the coned off Cayley graph, under mild assumptions on the peripheral subgroups. \item In the setting of $\operatorname{Out}(F_n)$, Aougab, Durham, and Taylor \cite{Aougab_2017} show that quasi-isometrically embedding in the free factor graph implies stability. \item In the setting of hierarchically hyperbolic groups (HHGs), Abbott, Behrstock, Berlyne, Durham, and Russell \cite{abbott2017largest} show that stability is equivalent to quasi-isometrically embedding in the maximal $\delta$-hyperbolic space, and is equivalent to having uniformly bounded projections.
 We include in Section \ref{subsec:coarsestable} a version of this theorem that will be used in this paper. \end{enumerate}

 Our main theorem provides yet another instance of this type of characterization of stable subgroups, at least for genus two.
 Indeed, in the final section of this paper, we provide a counterexample showing that the higher dimensional analogue of Theorem \ref{thm:stable-orbit} does not hold.